Introduction

 Who makes Jami?

-The Jami project is led by Savoir-faire Linux – a Canadian/Québécois GNU/Linux consulting company – and is supported by a global community of free software enthusiasts, users, and contributors.
+The Jami project is led by Savoir-faire Linux Inc. – a Canadian/Québécois GNU/Linux consulting company – and is supported by a global community of free software enthusiasts, users, and contributors.

 Jami is free software and an official GNU package, developed and distributed under the GNU GPLv3+ license.